top of page

 The relationship between economic inequality and entrepreneurship is complex and contested: while prior research has shown that inequality can stimulate entrepreneurial activity in some settings, it suppresses it in others.
 We argue that these conflicting findings reflect an overlooked mechanism through which economic inequality affects entrepreneurship within communities - social capital, or the network of trusting relationships that enable resource-sharing and coordinated action.
 Using a 12-year panel dataset (2000–2011) covering all Mexican municipalities, we find a curvilinear relationship.
 At low levels of inequality, rising inequality fosters the proliferation of organizations which provide financial resources and key material inputs for doing business.
 However, beyond a critical threshold, further inequality erodes local social capital - measured by the density of civic and associative organizations - undermining the relational infrastructure that supports new venture creation and increasing the transaction costs of entrepreneurship.
 These findings reveal the dual role of inequality as both a catalyst and a constraint, offering new theoretical insight into how inequality shapes entrepreneurship by altering the social fabric of communities.

-Foley, A., Choi, J., Sine, W. - "Interorganizational Endorsements or Golden Handcuffs?
+Foley, A., Choi, J., Peterson, A., Sine, W. - "Interorganizational Endorsements or Golden Handcuffs?
 The Role of High-Status Ties on Startup Pivoting"

 Manupscript in preparation for submission